Probate Q&A Series

 Apply the Law

-In a North Carolina estate administration, the personal representative has the job of gathering and protecting estate assets, keeping appropriate insurance in place, and then distributing or selling assets as the administration allows.
+In a North Carolina estate administration, the personal representative has the job of collecting, possessing, preserving, and administering estate assets, including personal property such as vehicles.
 A vehicle is often one of the most time-sensitive personal-property assets because it creates ongoing risk (liability exposure, insurance costs, depreciation, and property-tax issues) while the estate remains open.
-Practically, the personal representative typically transfers a vehicle by signing the title as the seller and providing proof of authority (Letters) and a death certificate to the North Carolina DMV, rather than relying on an heir’s cooperation.
+Practically, if the vehicle is an estate asset, the personal representative may transfer or sell it using the title and proof of authority, and North Carolina’s motor-vehicle title statutes recognize transfers by inheritance or other operation of law.
+Updated to reflect current authority under N.C.G.S. §§ 28A-13-2, 28A-13-3, 28A-16-1, and 20-77.

 Key Requirements